Coalition Strikes Continue Against ISIS Targets in Iraq, Syria

 Operation Roundup, which began May 1 to accelerate the defeat of ISIS in the Middle Euphrates River Valley and Iraq-Syria border region, has continued to gain ground and remove terrorists from the battlefield through offensive operations coupled with precision coalition strike support.

 Between Aug.
-20-26, coalition military forces conducted 18 strikes, consisting of 26 engagements, in Iraq and Syria
+27-Sept.
+2, coalition military forces conducted 30 strikes, consisting of 35 engagements, in Iraq and Syria

 Strikes in Syria

+On Sept.
+1, coalition military forces conducted eight strikes consisting of 11 engagements against ISIS targets near Abu Kamal.
+The strikes engaged an ISIS tactical unit and destroyed six ISIS supply routes, an ISIS command-and-control center and an ISIS logistics hub.

 On Aug.
-25, coalition military forces conducted three strikes consisting of three engagements against ISIS targets near Abu Kamal.
-The strikes engaged an ISIS tactical unit, and destroyed an ISIS supply route, an ISIS-held building and an ISIS vehicle.
+31, coalition military forces conducted 11 strikes consisting of 11 engagements against ISIS targets near Abu Kamal.
+The strikes engaged three ISIS tactical units and destroyed two ISIS vehicles, seven ISIS supply routes, an ISIS mortar system and an ISIS heavy machine gun.

 On Aug.
-24, coalition military forces conducted a strike consisting of one engagement against ISIS targets near Abu Kamal.
-The strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.
+28, coalition military forces conducted three strikes consisting of three engagements against ISIS targets near Abu Kamal.
+The strikes engaged two ISIS tactical units and destroyed an ISIS supply route.

 On Aug.
-22, coalition military forces conducted three strikes consisting of three engagements against ISIS targets near Abu Kamal.
+27, coalition military forces conducted two strikes consisting of two engagements against ISIS targets near Abu Kamal.
 The strikes destroyed three ISIS supply routes.

-On Aug.
-21, coalition military forces conducted four strikes consisting of four engagements against ISIS targets near Abu Kamal.
-The strikes destroyed three ISIS supply routes and an ISIS headquarters.

 Strikes in Iraq

+On Sept.
+2, coalition military forces conducted two strikes consisting of four engagements against ISIS targets:

 On Aug.
-24, coalition military forces conducted two strikes consisting of five engagements against ISIS targets:

-On Aug.
-22, coalition military forces conducted a strike consisting of five engagements against ISIS targets near Wadi Ashai.
-The strike engaged an ISIS tactical unit and destroyed an ISIS-held building and three ISIS vehicles.
+30, coalition military forces conducted a strike consisting of one engagement against ISIS targets near Rutbah.
+The strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.

 Additional Strikes